 - The best business card offers a return of ~3.4%; that’s The Blue Business® Plus Credit Card from American Express (review)

-While I’d love to provide a direct answer of whether or not it’s worth spending money on one of the Hilton Surpass Card to earn a weekend night reward, there’s no one size fits all answer.
+While I’d love to provide a direct answer of whether or not it’s worth spending money on the Hilton Surpass Card to earn a weekend night reward, there’s no one size fits all answer.

 I’d encourage everyone to do the math based on the following:

-- How much you value the weekend night reward at, taking into account the expiration date and day of week restrictions
+- How much you value the weekend night reward, taking into account the restrictions

 - Whether you’d otherwise have the card or not; if you’d have the card even without this, then you don’t have to factor in the $95 annual fee with the math, while otherwise, you’d have to subtract the annual fee from what you perceive the value to be

 To provide some generalized advice:

 - If you are just applying for this card and have to spend some amount on the card anyway to earn the bonus, then it’s definitely worth trying to spend $15,000

 - If you have this card anyway then I do think it’s most definitely worth spending $15,000 on the card per year